Improved Contextual Recognition In Automatic Speech Recognition Systems By Semantic Lattice Rescoring: Abstract

 \section{Abstract}

 Automatic Speech Recognition (ASR) has witnessed a profound research interest.
 Recent breakthroughs have given ASR systems different prospects such as faithfully transcribing spoken language, which is a pivotal advancement in building conversational agents.
 However, there is still an imminent challenge of accurately discerning context-dependent words and phrases.
 In this work, we propose a novel approach for enhancing contextual recognition within ASR systems via semantic lattice processing leveraging the power of deep learning models in accurately delivering spot-on transcriptions across a wide variety of vocabularies and speaking styles.
-Our solution consists of using Hidden Markov Models and Gaussian Mixture Models (HMM-GMM) along with Deep Neural Networks (DNN) models integrating both language and acoustic modeling for better accuracy.
+Our solution consists of using Gaussian Mixture Models and Hidden Markov Models (GMM-HMM) along with Deep Neural Networks (DNN) models integrating both language and acoustic modeling for better accuracy.
 We infused our network with the use of a transformer-based model to properly rescore the word lattice achieving remarkable capabilities with a palpable reduction in Word Error Rate (WER).
 We demonstrate the effectiveness of our proposed framework on the LibriSpeech dataset with empirical analyses.